Bidyut-Kr-Das/compilerDesignLab/readme.md

 > Assignment 13

 Write a program in lex to check wheather a given expression is valid arithmatic expression or not.

+> Assignment 14

+Write a program in lex to search a word from a file.

+> Assignment 15

+Write a program in lex to check wheather "bb" is present in the given string or not.